 Any change to a Vespa system is made simply by changing the application package and deploying it to Vespa:

 Vespa will apply most changes immediately without impacting queries or write traffic.
 If a change is potentially dangerous, or requires further actions such as restarting nodes, Vespa will specify this such that the operator can decide what to do and carry out those actions.
 On the Vespa cloud these operations are also automated, providing full, safe continuous deployment for all changes.

-Vespa is engineered to perform computations over data in less than hundred milliseconds and scale to any data size and query load.
-Due to the very large scale of some of the systems Vespa is running, it has been cost effective to invest a large number of man-years into optimizing Vespa at all levels from fundamental architectural choices to ensure parallelization to low-level optimization of core algorithms and data structures to execute without cache misses.
+Vespa is engineered to perform computations over data in less than one hundred milliseconds and scale to any data size and query load.
+Due to the large scale of some of the systems Vespa is running, it has been cost-effective to invest a large number of man-years into optimizing Vespa at all levels from fundamental architectural choices to ensure parallelization to low-level optimization of core algorithms and data structures to execute without cache misses.

 Most computation happens on the nodes storing the content.
 This ensures that the amount of computation that can be done in fixed time scales with the number of content nodes, and that network bandwidth never becomes a bottleneck.

 If you can express a computation in Vespa you, can be sure that you can scale it nearly indefinitely to higher data volumes, lower latency, and higher query load by adding more nodes.